tanjoewel/TMS/README.md

   I think that should work?
 Even for the updating plan?

 React router has a useLocation hook to determine which route you are in.

+### IMPT

+- I want to store the app start date and end date as strings of the form 'MM/DD/YYYY' (this is the output for `new Date().toLocaleDateString()`).
+This means that I need to
+  - Change the type in the database to VARCHAR(10)
+  - Just pass in the string directly
+  - Change the regex in app controller to only accept string
+  - When return there is no need to convert anything, just directly what is from the database.